lanl-aea/waves/docs/devops.rst

 * Anaconda/Miniconda/Miniforge

-The Windows CI server environment is created under the default Gitlab-Runner user in the Gitlab-Runner build directory and is not be available for developers.
+The Windows CI server environment is created under the default Gitlab-Runner user in the Gitlab-Runner build directory and is not available for developers.
 The Windows CI jobs use a mix of the ``environment-win.yml``, ``conda-build.yml``, and ``pip-build.yml`` files.
 Windows developers may use ``environment-win.yml`` to create a local development environment that closely mirrors the linux CI environment.